Palace of Tranquil Longevity: Inside the Qianlong Garden

-Juanqinzhai (倦勤斋)
+Juanqinzhai

-The first of the Qianlong Garden apartments to be restored, the emperor's Juanqinzhai, "retirement lodge" or literally, "Studio of Exhaustion From Diligent Service", was completed in 2010 after a US$3 million effort by Beijing's Palace Museum and the American-sponsored World Monuments Fund (WMF).
+The first of the Qianlong Garden apartments to be restored, the emperor's Juanqinzhai (倦勤斋), "retirement lodge" or literally, "Studio of Exhaustion From Diligent Service", was completed in 2010 after a US$3 million effort by Beijing's Palace Museum and the American-sponsored World Monuments Fund (WMF).
 The Juanqinzhai, accompanied by about 100 exquisite Qianlong era artifacts, "sumptuous murals, furniture, architectural elements, Buddhist icons, and decorative arts—almost all of which have never before been seen publicly," began a tour of the United States in fall 2010.
 The 1.5-million-yuan (US$220,807) exhibition was first organized and debuted at the Peabody Essex Museum, in Salem, Massachusetts, then in 2011 had stints at the Metropolitan Museum of Art in New York, and finally, at the Milwaukee Art Museum in Milwaukee, Wisconsin.

 The Juanqinzhai is now regarded as one of the only surviving examples of 18th-century Chinese interior design: "only the successive residential palaces of the Qianlong Emperor in the Forbidden City can make any claim to preserve many components of an original secular interior of the pre-1840 period."